Grand Admiral Thrawn

-Grand Admiral Thrawn (full name: Mitth'raw'nuruodo) is a fictional character in the Star Wars franchise.
-He is notable for appearing as the eponymous character in the Thrawn trilogy of novels (1991–1993) by Timothy Zahn.
-Thrawn is an imperial military leader and member of the Chiss race who returns from the unknown and leads the remnants of the scattered Galactic Empire in a campaign against the New Republic.
-Thrawn faces off against classic Star Wars characters Luke Skywalker, Princess Leia, Han Solo, Chewbacca, and Lando Calrissian in the Thrawn trilogy.
-He is seemingly resurrected in the Hand of Thrawn duology (1997–1998), and his backstory is explored in various other novels, short stories, comics, and video games in the Star Wars expanded universe.
+Grand Admiral Thrawn (full name: Mitth'raw'nuruodo; born: Kivu'raw'nuru) is a fictional character in the Star Wars franchise.
+He first appeared in what came to be known as the Thrawn trilogy of novels (1991–1993) by Timothy Zahn.
+An Imperial military leader and a member of the Chiss race, Thrawn leads remnants of the scattered Galactic Empire in the aftermath of its fall.

+In the Thrawn trilogy, Thrawn returns from the unknown and leads Imperial remnants in a campaign against the New Republic, facing off against classic Star Wars characters Luke Skywalker, Princess Leia, Han Solo, Chewbacca, and Lando Calrissian, before seemingly being resurrected in the Hand of Thrawn duology (1997–1998), with his backstory explored in various other novels, short stories, comics, and video games in the Star Wars expanded universe.
+In 2014, these stories were rebranded as Star Wars Legends by Lucasfilm and rendered non-canon.

-In 2014, these early works were among those rebranded as Star Wars Legends by Lucasfilm, and rendered non-canon.
-Thrawn reentered official canon in the 3D animated TV series Star Wars Rebels from 2016 to 2018, and Zahn published a new Thrawn trilogy (2017–2019) and then the Thrawn Ascendancy trilogy (2020–2021).
+Thrawn reentered official canon in the 3D animated TV series Star Wars Rebels from 2016 to 2018, voiced by Lars Mikkelsen.
+Zahn published a new Thrawn trilogy (2017–2019) and then the Thrawn Ascendancy trilogy (2020–2021), reinventing Thrawn as an anti-villain and double agent who infiltrates the Empire's ranks on behalf of his own people and the galactic government of the Unknown Regions, the Chiss Ascendancy.
+He intends to use Imperial resources to engage in open warfare with the extragalactic fanatics, the Grysk, before they can invade the galaxy, in the meantime opposing the Rebel Alliance on Palpatine's behalf before being forcibly sent to another galaxy by and alongside Ezra Bridger.
+Thrawn made his live-action debut in the Disney+ series Ahsoka (2023), with Mikkelsen reprising his role.
+Mikkelsen later reprised the voice role in the animated anthology series Tales of the Empire (2024).

 Thrawn has been called one of the most significant and popular characters in the Legends continuity.
 Several Star Wars action figures and other merchandise have been produced of the character.